Zio Patch FAQ

 Yes, the patch may flash orange once removed.
 It is OK to post is back whilst the light is flashing.

-To return, put the Zio Patch in the back of the instruction booklet and send to iRhythm in Guilford in the original box.
+To return, put the Zio Patch in the back of the instruction booklet and send to iRhythm in the original box.
 This has pre-paid business reply label on it, so no stamp is necessary.
 A sticker is also supplied at the end of the instruction booklet to seal the box.

 Remember, the results will go back to your GP who may want to discuss the findings with you.